shahshawaiz/mlp-classification/README.md

 # Introduction

-In this exercise, A baseline model for classification of given dataset has been proposed.
+In this exercise, A baseline model for classification of given dataset (sample.csv) has been proposed.
 Following document outlines walkthrough of process that was followed for the completion of given task.

 # Method